Everything You Need to Know About Using a Lip Scrub

 While both natural and synthetic emollients, humectants, and exfoliants may be found in store-bought scrubs, creating your own homemade, natural lip scrub is simple.
 We scoured the internet for some ideas of popular combinations of easily accessible base ingredients and exfoliants in DIY lip scrub recipes.
 We haven’t tried them so give them a whirl and let us know how it works:

-• Petroleum jelly, like Vaseline® (find out more about petroleum jelly and what it’s used for), a few drops of olive, almond, or vitamin E oil, and any kind of finely ground sugar.
+- Petroleum jelly, like Vaseline® Healing Jelly Original, a few drops of olive, almond, or vitamin E oil, and any kind of finely ground sugar.

 Users mix together equal parts sugar and base ingredients.
 Try adding flavor, such as a drop of pure vanilla extract or a dash of cocoa powder.
 Best of all, feel free to mix and match ingredients based on what you have on hand.
 Only a small amount of each element is needed.